 And if you value the leash more than others, then you, as the owner, will be more motivated to stop the leash biting.

-If you're wondering how to stop your dog from biting its leash, remember to reward the behavior you want.
-Don't punish the bad behavior.
+If you're wondering how to stop your dog from biting its leash, remember to reward the behaviour you want.
+Don't punish the bad behaviour.

 This is similar for almost all other types of puppy training.